 Pre-shaped dough.
 This will feel super strong and stretchy and elastic like a balloon.

 Cover this and let it rest for 30 minutes.
-This will help the gluten relax, so we can shape the into a loaf easily.
-Otherwise, the dough will be too elastic and would try to unfold when you shape.
+This will help the gluten relax, so we can shape this into a loaf easily.
+Otherwise, the dough will be too elastic and would try to unwind when you shape.